 Trading Partner Portal: Hungary

 Not only do the US and Hungary have a substantial trade relationship, but they also have sufficient flows of foreign direct investment (FDI).
-In 2015, the United States had $6.39 billion invested in Hungary and Hungary had $13.19 billion invested in the United States.
+In 2015, the United States had $6.39 billion invested in Hungary and in 2017, Hungary had $12.9 billion invested in the United States.
 BEA

 Hungary- California Trade